Kamāl ud-Dīn Behzād

 Kamāl ud-Dīn Behzād (c.
 1455/1460 – 1535), also known as Kamal al-din Bihzad or Kamaleddin Behzād (کمالالدین بهزاد), was a Persian painter and head of the royal ateliers in Herat and Tabriz during the late Timurid and early Safavid eras.
 He is regarded as marking the highpoint of the great tradition of Islamic miniature painting.
 He was well known for his very prominent role as kitābdār (the chairman of a library) in the Herat Academy as well as his position in the Royal Library in the city of Herat.
 His art is unique in that it includes the common geometric attributes of Persian painting, while also inserting his own style, such as vast empty spaces to which the subject of the painting dances around.
 His art includes masterful use of value and individuality of character, with one of his most famous pieces being "The Seduction of Yusuf" from Sa'di's Bustan of 1488.
 Behzād's fame and renown in his lifetime inspired many during, and after, his life to copy his style and works due to the wide praise they received.
-Due to the great number of copies and difficulty with tracing origin of works, there is a large amount of contemporary work into proper attribution.
+Due to the great number of copies and difficulty with tracing origin of works, proper attribution remains a subject of much research.